 We describe various datasets used in this paper.
 Our description delves into the details of pre-existing datasets and the data generation script of synthetic toy datasets.
 This section complements the summary we provided in \cref{tab:problem_datasets}.

 \paragraph{Image Datasets} Both MNIST \cite{lecun1998gradient} and Fashion MNIST \cite{xiao2017online} datasets were loaded using the well-known PyTorch interface \cite{paszke2017automatic}.
-The values were then normalized so that pixel values ranged $[-1,1]$.
+The values were then normalised so that pixel values ranged $[-1,1]$.
 The CelebA dataset \cite{liu2015faceattributes} was loaded using the API from \cite{nzoyem2024extending} itself inspired by \cite{zintgraf2019fast}.
 Training was performed on the train sets (see attributes in \cref{tab:problem_datasets}), with validation and testing on the predefined test sets.

-\paragraph{Electricity Transformer Temperature (ETT)} For the electricity data \cite{zhou2021informer}, we further normalized the preprocessed data from TSLib to place all values in the range $[-1,1]$ in order to facilitate learning dynamics.
-We did not use the predefined ``test'' set because of its 144 steps-long forecast window, which is much longer than the 96 steps all models saw during training\footnote{Forecasting experiments with inference beyond the training regime, i.e., $\tau>1$, are reserved for future work.}.
+\paragraph{Electricity Transformer Temperature (ETT)} For the electricity data \cite{zhou2021informer}, we further normalised the preprocessed data from TSLib to place all values in the range $[-1,1]$ in order to facilitate learning dynamics.
+We did not use the predefined ``test'' set because of its 144-step-long forecast window, which is much longer than the 96 steps all models saw during training.
 Consequently, we used the ``validation'' set to evaluate our models as well as all the baselines.

 \paragraph{University of East Anglia (UEA)} On the UEA dataset \cite{bagnall2018uea}, we follow the procedure from \cite{walker2024log} and reuse the same dataset.
 (We note that this exact experimental protocol was recently observed in \cite{rusch2024oscillatory}).
 We extracted the necessary scripts for reproducibility and provide them as part of our code under appropriate license.